KushalP/serfclient-py/README.rst

 serfclient requires a running Serf agent.
 See `Serf's agent documentation
 <http://www.serfdom.io/docs/agent/basics.html>`_ for instructions.

-To run the tests, simply:
+You can run the tests using the following commands:

 .. code-block:: bash